DiscoveryPiscine42Bkk/discovery-piscine-introduction-to-python-DetectiveLiAssociates/rush00/ex01/README.txt

-    5. The Logic Reasoning behind this issue is that, if the King(K) is also part of the Random Placement at the start, with 4-Enemies surrounding 1-King, the chance of probability that the King(K) would be directly Checkmated by the 4-Suspects reaches >90% possibility.
-Thus, if so, the game would END at its very start.
+    5. The Logic Reasoning behind this issue is that, if the King(K) is also part of the Random Placement at the start, with 4-Enemies surrounding 1-King, the chance that the King(K) would be directly Checkmated by the 4-Suspects reaches >90% probability.
+       Thus - if so - the game would END as soon as the game kickstarts, leaving nothing-fun to play.

     6. The Mission of this mini-game would be: for the Player to Position the King(K) on the Chessboard, in a Clean-Single move, with a hope that the King(K) would